Everything you need to know about cooker hood filters

 How to Replace a Cooker Hood Filter

-Eventually your recirculation cooker hood filter will cease to do its job properly and will need replacing.
+Eventually, your recirculation cooker hood filter will cease to do its job properly and will need replacing.
 As for your grease filters, you may never need to replace these if you keep on top of cleaning them.

 Replacing your recirculation filter really is as simple as releasing the filter from the cooker hood.
 It should just slide out from its frame or housing and be easily replaced with the new one.
 Replacing a recirculation filter should be instinctive, but consult the manual if the process isn’t immediately obvious to you.

 Universal cooker hood filters may need to be cut down to size.
-You’ll want a Stanley knife to do this and you’ll need to exercise caution.
+You’ll need a Stanley knife to do this and you’ll need to exercise caution.
 Figure out the size you need to cut your filter down to and cut carefully.

-When to Replace a Cooker Hood Filter
+When Should You Replace a Cooker Hood Filter

 A recirculation filter should be replaced every 3 or 4 months.
-Do consult with the manual of your cooker hood for the best advice on when to change your cooker hood filter, and check to see your manufacturer can provide you with recirculation filters.
+Do consult the manual of your cooker hood for the best advice on when to change your cooker hood filter, and check to see if your manufacturer can provide you with recirculation filters.